 Dr. Brueckner's clinical focus is on patients with genetic causes of congenital heart disease.
 It has become increasingly apparent that a large portion of cardiovascular disease in children and adolescents has as its underlying etiology a genetic defect.
-Frequently, patients with a genetically caused cardiovascular defect have involvement of other systems.
-These patients require care from multiple subspecialists.
-This multi-specialty care is sometimes difficult to coordinate, and attending many separate clinics can be time consuming for the patients and their families.
-The Children's Hospital at Yale-New Haven created a unique joint genetics-cardiology clinic that provides comprehensive diagnostic evaluation and follow-up care for patients with genetic-cardiovascular disease.
+Dr. Brueckner co-founded one of the first pediatric cardiac genetics clinics at Yale-New Haven Children's Hospital.
+The clinic provides comprehensive diagnostic evaluation and follow-up care for patients with genetic-cardiovascular disease.
 Dr. Brueckner has been a staff cardiologist since completing her fellowship at Yale in 1990.

 Education & Training

 - ResidentUniversity of Pittsburgh Children's Hospital (1987)

 - InternUniversity of Pittsburgh, School of Medicine (1985)

 |NHLBI Outstanding Investigator||NIH-NHLBI||2019|

 |NIH||Reviewer||2009 - Present|

 |American Heart Association Founders Affiliate Research Committee||Member||2009 - Present|